dilipsundarraj1/Java-Training/chapter-6/README.md

 ```

--   Our program will print the value.
+-   **Dilip** will get printed because our program reads the value from the command and prints the first element in the array.